dhain/wsgi_lite/README.rst

 **Don't**, however, call ``closing()`` on objects that don't belong to your function.
 If you didn't allocate it, closing it is somebody else's job.
 In particular, you don't need to call ``closing()`` on any WSGI or WSGI Lite response bodies, because ``lighten()`` takes care of that for you, and you'll end up double-closing things.

 Okay, so *that* was the bad news.
 Not that bad, though, is it?
-You need another decorator, you need to pay a little bit of attention to the order of resource closing, and you need to register your own objects (and *only* your objects) for closing.
+You just need to add an extra argument to ``@lite``, pay a little bit of attention to the order of resource closing, and register your own objects (but *only* your own objects) for closing.
 That's it!

-Really, the rest of this section is all about what will happen if you *don't* use the decorator, or if you try to do resource cleanup in a standard WSGI app without the benefit of WSGI Lite.
+Really, the rest of this section is all about what will happen if you *don't* use the extension, or if you try to do resource cleanup in a standard WSGI app without the benefit of WSGI Lite.

-As long as you use the decorator, your app's resource cleanup will work *at least* as well as -- and probably much better than! -- it would work under plain WSGI.
+As long as you use the extension, your app's resource cleanup will work *at least* as well as -- and probably much better than! -- it would work under plain WSGI.
 (And you can make it work even better still if you wrap your entire WSGI stack with a ``lighten()`` call...  but more on that will have to